-Poor posture and spinal stress, however, are not necessarily the only culprits in obesity's link to back problems.
+However, poor posture and spinal stress are not necessarily the only culprits in obesity's link to back problems.
 Dr. Chang concurs with researchers who suggest that obesity also promotes an "inflammatory state" that can trigger or speed spinal disc degeneration and may play a role in compromising the flow of nutrients and oxygen along the spinal tree.

-Lower back pain is the second leading cause of disability and early retirement globally and, in the United States, is the driver for an estimated 2.6 million visits annually to hospital emergency departments.
-Approximately 80 percent of the American adult population experience back pain at some point in their lives, Dr. Chang says.
+Lower back pain is the second leading cause of disability and early retirement globally.
+In the United States, it drives an estimated 2.6 million visits annually to hospital emergency departments.
+Dr. Chang says that approximately 80 percent of the American adult population experience back pain at some point in their lives.

 Meanwhile, the percentage of Americans who are overweight or obese is reaching epidemic proportions.
-According to the latest statistics, the number of adults considered obese ranges as high as 38 percent in some states, with average overall rate standing at 31.3 percent.
+According to the latest statistics, the number of adults considered obese ranges as high as 38 percent in some states, with the average overall rate at 31.3 percent.
 Obesity is defined as having a body mass index (BMI) of 30 or higher.
-BMI is a measurement of how one's weight correlates with age, sex and height.
-Recent studies, like the latest reported in 2017 by University of Tokyo Hospital in Japan, have found a direct relationship between high BMI metrics and a greater rate and risk of spinal problems and back pain.
+BMI measures how one's weight correlates with age, sex, and height.
+Recent studies, like the latest report in 2017 by the University of Tokyo Hospital in Japan, have found a direct relationship between high BMI metrics and a greater rate and risk of spinal problems and back pain.

 "Exercise is an important factor in weight loss, but someone with a chronically painful back may be unable to become suddenly more active without medical assistance and treatment," Dr. Chang states.
 To help patients lose weight, reduce pain and improve overall spinal health, Dr. Chang offers these tips:

 - Incorporate walking into a daily routine and consider participating in water-based exercises like swimming.
-Swimming is a low-impact workout, easy on back and joints
+Swimming is a low-impact workout, easy on the back and joints.

 - Change diet.
 Work with a nutritionist to learn what foods are healthiest.